What is a Collared Lizard

 Collared Lizard Overview

-The Collared Lizard, also known as the Oklahoma Collard Lizard, Yellow-Headed Collared Lizard, and Eastern Collared Lizard, is a species of lizard found in North America known for their bright colors and ability to sprint on their hindlegs.
+The Collared Lizard, also known as the Oklahoma Collard Lizard, Yellow-Headed Collared Lizard, and Eastern Collared Lizard, is a species of lizard found in North America known for its bright colors and ability to sprint on its hindlegs.
 The Collared Lizard has been recorded sprinting at speeds that reach 16 mph and while that’s not the record for being the fastest lizard in the world, it’s still incredible for something that small.

 As stated before, the Collared Lizard is easily identifiable from its coloration which can be a combination of bright blue, yellow, orange, and green.
 The name Collared Lizard comes from the bands of black on its neck making it seem like the lizard has, as the name would state, a collar.